wren-lang/wren/doc/site/modules/core/fiber.markdown

 ### **error**

-The error message that was passed when aborting the fiber, or `null` if the fiber has not been aborted.
+The error value that was passed when aborting the fiber, or `null` if the fiber has not been aborted.
+Wren internal error values will always be Strings.

 <pre class="snippet">
 var fiber = Fiber.new {